Kinetic Theory with Fluctuations: Well-Posedness of The Vlasov--Fokker--Planck--Dean--Kawasaki Equations: Taming the square-root coefficient

 and therefore the kinetic measure $\bar{p}$ almost surely has no atoms in time.
 Consequently, $\bar{f}$ is a stochastic kinetic solution of \eqref{SPDE-squareroot} in the sense of Definition \ref{def-kineticsolution}, with respect to the filtered probability space

 and the driving noise $\bar{W}_F$.

-\textbf{Conclusions.} Applying the argument as shown in the proof of Theorem \ref{thm:nonb}, with the help of Theorem \ref{Uniqueness-spde} and Krylov's diagonal argument, we deduce that the sequence $(X_n)_{n>0}$ converges in probability on the original probability space.
-By extracting a subsequence $(n_j)$, the approximations $(f_{n_j},\nabla_vf_{n_j})$ converge almost surely to a limit $(f,\nabla_vf)$ in
+\textbf{Conclusions.} Applying the argument as shown in the proof of Theorem \ref{thm:nonb}, with the help of Theorem \ref{Uniqueness-spde} and Gy\"ongy-Krylov diagonal argument, we deduce that the sequence $(X_n)_{n\ge1}$ converges in probability on the original probability space.
+By extracting a subsequence $(n_j)$, the approximations {$(f_{n_j},\nabla_v\sqrt{f_{n_j}})$} converge almost surely to a limit {$(f,\nabla_v\sqrt{f})$} in

 Based on the aforementioned analysis, the limit $f$ is the unique renormalized kinetic solution to \eqref{SPDE-squareroot}.
 This completes the proof.

 \end{proof}

 {\bf Acknowledgements}\quad This work is supported by the US Army Research Office, grant W911NF2310230, and the DFG through the CRC 1283 ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications."